-Quick Answer: Selling Printify products on eBay takes three setups: a verified eBay seller account, a Printify store connection, and at least one manual eBay listing to satisfy eBay's new-seller anti-fraud rule.
+Quick Answer: Selling Printify products on eBay requires three things: a verified eBay seller account with a payment method on file, a Printify store connection (authorized through eBay's OAuth screen), and at least one listing created directly on eBay.com before Printify can push listings on your behalf.

 Why eBay is worth a POD seller's time

 eBay isn't where most print-on-demand sellers start.
 Etsy and Shopify get the attention.
-But eBay has two things those don't.
+But eBay has two structural advantages those platforms don't.

-The second is intent. eBay shoppers search with buying language: "vintage Ford F-150 mug," "funny dad birthday shirt XL," "engineer gift mouse pad."
-That kind of long-tail intent matches what POD does well — niche, one-off, personalized.
+The second is buying intent. eBay shoppers search with purchase-ready language: "vintage Ford F-150 mug," "funny dad birthday shirt XL," "engineer gift mouse pad."
+That long-tail specificity matches exactly what POD does well — niche, one-off, personalized products.

 The catch is that eBay rewards listing volume and item-specifics discipline more than it rewards brand.
 If you treat eBay like Etsy, you'll get buried.
-If you treat it like the keyword-driven search engine it actually is, POD products move.
+If you treat it like the keyword-driven search engine it actually is, POD products move reliably.

 What you need before you start